getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 [{% asset js-index/automatically-capture-errors.png alt="Stack trace of a captured error" %}]({% asset js-index/automatically-capture-errors.png @path %})

-Keep in mind; browsers are taking some security measures when serving script files from different origins.
-For errors to always make their way to Sentry, make sure that you configure CORS headers and add appropriate script attributes.
+Browsers take security measures when serving script files from different origins.
+To ensure errors are routed to Sentry, configure the CORS headers, and add script attributes.

-For more details, see Sentry's blog post: [What the heck is "Script error"?](https://blog.sentry.io/2016/05/17/what-is-script-error#the-fix-cors-attributes-and-headers).

 ### Manually Capture Errors
 In most situations, you can capture errors manually with `captureException()`.